Jean-Louis Cohen: Life and career

+Jean-Louis Cohen was born on 20 July 1949 in Paris, grandson of Marcel Cohen, a French scholar of Semitic languages, and son of the biologist and journalist Francis Cohen and the chemical engineer Marie-Élisa Nordmann-Cohen, a survivor of Auschwitz.

-Jean-Louis Cohen was born on 20 July 1949 in Paris, and trained as an architect at the École Spéciale d'Architecture and at the Unité Pédagogique n° 6 in Paris, graduating in 1973 and then receiving his post-graduate diploma Architecte DPLG (Architecte diplômé par le gouvernement) in 1979.
+He was trained as an architect at the École Spéciale d'Architecture and at the Unité Pédagogique n° 6 in Paris, graduating in 1973 and then receiving his post-graduate diploma Architecte DPLG (Architecte diplômé par le gouvernement) in 1979.
 He received his Ph.D. in Art History from the École des Hautes Études en Sciences Sociales in 1985.
 After directing the Architectural Research Program at the French Ministry of Housing, from 1983 to 1996 he held a Research Professorship at the School of Architecture Paris-Villemin, and from 1996 to 2004, a Chair in Town-Planning History at the Institut Français d'Urbanisme, University of Paris.
 In 1994 he was named the Sheldon H. Solow Chair for the History of Architecture at New York University's Institute of Fine Arts, where he taught, and he lectured widely at North American universities.